sciZer0/7/v/README.md

 All (100%) Transaction Fees and all (100%) Rental Fees paid are burned 🔥.

-Thanks to this new comprehensive fee-burning mechanism — along with the new approach to consensus (described below) — the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.
+Thanks to this new comprehensive fee-burning mechanism — along with the new approach to consensus (described below) — the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 <br>